Skip to content

 Not all 3D printed masks are created equal: the material makes all the difference.
 PETG is currently one of the best choices for durable, portable, and long-lasting masks, especially compared to PLA and traditional resin.

-All our Oni, Tengu and Hannya PETG masks are printed and hand-painted in our workshop in France.
+All my Oni, Tengu and Hannya PETG masks are printed and hand-painted in my workshop in France.

 What is PETG?